chef-boneyard/chef-provisioning/docs/blogs/2012-05-22-new-driver-interface.html.markdown

   }
 }
 ```

+You can specify the profile with the CHEF_PROFILE environment variable or the `profile` configuration variable in your Chef configuration file.

 This is very very early days for profiles, and in the future I expect we will allow them to be automatically loaded from their own files, and easier to configure, in the future.
 Perhaps even have more sophisticated things like automatic key paths, caches and such specific to a given profile.
 But the potential is there to be a very useful way to use both Chef and Chef Metal.